explorerleslie/Deaf-Grandma/README.md

 Project Status
 ==============

 So far, I have implemented objective 1 & 2 from the project instructions, below.

+Optional challenges implemented:
+1. Grandma responses with a random year from 1930 to 1950 when you shout at her.
+2. Grandma pinches your cheeks every time you arrive.
+3. You can respond to Grandma with non-verbal cues.
+Just prefix your cue with '<', such as '<hug>'.
+Right now, Grandma just response with a request for a kiss each time you give a non-verbal cue.

 Project Instructions